Three Ehrhart Quasi-polynomials: Introduction

 \section{Introduction}

 In this article, a \emph{parametric semi-rational polytope} $\p(b)\subset \R^d$ is defined by inequalities:

-where $\mu_1,\mu_2,\ldots,\mu_N$ are {\em fixed} linear forms with integer coefficients (the case of rational $\mu_j$ can be treated by rescaling $\mu_j$ and $b$) and the parameter $b=(b_1,b_2,\ldots,b_N)$ varies in $\R^N$.
+where $\alpha_1,\alpha_2,\ldots,\alpha_N$ are {\em fixed} linear forms with integer coefficients (the case of rational $\alpha_j$ can be treated by rescaling $\alpha_j$ and $b$) and the parameter $b=(b_1,b_2,\ldots,b_N)$ varies in $\R^N$.
 The shape of the polytope $\p(b)$ varies when the parameter $b$ varies (see Figure \ref{fig:parametric-dim2again}). \emph{Chambers} $\tau\subset \R^N$ are open convex polyhedral cones such that the shape of $\p(b)$ does not change when $b$ runs over $\tau$ (see Definition \ref{def:chamber}).
 We consider weighted integrals and sums, where the weight is a polynomial function $h(x)$ of degree~$m$ on $\R^d$.

 When the weight is the constant $1$, then $I(\p(b),1)$ is the volume of $\p(b)$, while $S(\p(b),1)$ is the number of integral points in $\p(b)$.

 As introduced by Barvinok, we also study intermediate sums associated to a rational subspace $L$: